Jugger: Enforcer

 Weapons are best made by wrapping a bamboo core in mattress foam until sufficiently padded.
 An additional lick of Qwik Grip on the core will help keep the foam secure.
 The mattress foam is then wrapped in gaffa tape until sufficiently secure.
 Types of weapons currently approved are trip stick, staff and smasher.
 Additional weapon types will be considered but will need approval from team captains.

 Chain

 Currently there are two types of chains – the bommy knocker and the double-headed flail.

 Plastic chain with a net at the end that encloses a soccer ball is the easiest chain to make.
 Segments of pool noodle can be then added to the chain at points near the impact area.

 Armour

 The aesthetic is a post-apocalyptic wasteland.
 Motorbike armour, car tire remnants, muay tai armour, piping, plastic webbing and other materials can all be glued or bolted together.
 The only requirement is that there are no sharp edges that could possibly hurt other players on impact.
 The recommended minimum is a mouth guard and helmet (or other head protection).
 Each team is to choose a colour that will help distinguish them from the other on the field.

+WA Jugger League

+A newly established competition Jugger League has emerged in the second half of 2023.
+Calling Mills Park, Beckenham home, the newest club to join the AJL (Australian Jugger League) seeks to introduce the sport of Jugger as an alternative sport opportunity due to its inclusive and mixed gender ethos.